natenichols/NAsh-Shell/README.md

 ## MISCELLANEOUS

-- You may work in groups of 2if you choose.
+- You may work in groups of 2 if you choose.
 - This project isnoteasy to implement.
 Please start the project as early as you can.
 - We strongly recommend that you use C or C++ to implement this project.
 You may choose a different language, but beware that it may not be possible to implement some of the features in some languages.
 Also, if you choose to use another language, you may not use any libraries that abstract away the functionality of the shell (for example, libraries that call pipe, fork, and exec in a single routine).